 Stay tuned for more updates about our program areas: grantmaking, technical assistance & capacity-building, Community of Practice, federal strategies, narrative power-building, and member programming.

-We provide multi-year general operating support grants to 64 grassroots organizing groups in 21 states, Puerto Rico, Ontario, Canada, and Washington, D.C.
+We provide multi-year general operating support grants to 80 grassroots organizing groups in 25 states, Puerto Rico, Canada, and Washington, D.C.
 The majority of grants range in size from $100,000-$400,000.
-We also mobilize rapid response support.
+We also mobilize responsiveness resources.

 Technical Assistance & Capacity-Building

 Our Build efforts are grounded in ensuring support for building connections among CJSF partners and other power-building organizations.
 It also includes sustaining/increasing investments in partners’ organizational strengthening needs and convening partners for strategy and tactics-building conversations.
 Examples of technical assistance and capacity-building efforts include federal power mapping & SWOT analysis sessions with partners, a social movement ecosystem training led by Deepa Iyer of the Building Movement Project, and healing, wellness, and grief support for partners.

 In 2021 and beyond, we are preparing to connect the dots of our previous efforts to much needed work around culturally-sustaining pedagogy to move beyond intellectual policing.
 Incited by the 45th presidential administration’s Executive Order establishing a “1776 Commission” promoting patriotic education, governors and school districts across the country are enacting laws to ban teaching about structural and systemic racism.
 We know that because educators and organizers across the country continue to remain steadfast in their commitment to truth-telling, the blatant attacks are a direct response to the power of collective resistance to a whitewashed curriculum and to policing in all its forms.
 Our next Community of Practice will explore culturally-sustaining pedagogy through a series of learning exchanges, site visits, and learning sessions that center organizer expertise.